This article may contain compensated links. Please read the disclosure for more info.

-The whole tone scale is an interesting scale that uses only tones.
-Using only tones (also called whole steps) in a scale creates an open sound without the feeling of major or minor, since it uses no semitones (half steps) at all.
+Using only tones (also called whole steps) as in a whole tone scale, creates an open, airy sound without the feeling of major or minor since it uses no semitones (half steps) at all.

-A wholetone (tone) is together with the semitone the smallest intervals in western music tradition.
+A whole tone (tone) is together with the semitone, the two smallest intervals in western music tradition.

-This is why a tone scale sounds so «open».
-It could lead to anything!
+Being without any semitones, this is why a scale with only whole tones sounds so «open».
+It could lead to... anything!

-Since you have to keep using only tones, you will need to use accidentals (sharps and flats) when writing wholetone scales.
+Since you have to use only tones, you'll need to use accidentals (sharps and flats) when writing whole-tone scales.

 Here is a scale with only whole tones starting from C.